Defining flat contributions

 If you are defining contributions for COBRA participants, leave this field blank.

-Note: If you define contributions by employee group, make sure employee groups are defined such that an employee can be a member of only one group at a time.
+Note: If you define contributions by employee group, ensure employee groups are defined so that an employee can belong to only one group at a time.
 If an employee belongs to more than one group for which contributions have been defined, benefit entry programs and benefit update reports show the situation as an error.

-8. Define calculation attributes for this contribution using the following guidelines:
+8. Define calculation attributes for this contribution.
+Specify this information:

 Calculation Type